sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 ### Comby search and replace

-We currently offer search and replace functionality using [Comby](https://comby.dev), which is a tailored solution for syntactic, lint-like code changes.
-If you're interested in general text or regex search and replace then stay tuned, it's in the works!
+We currently offer search and replace functionality using [Comby](https://comby.dev), which is a tailored solution for syntactic, lint-like code changes (if you're interested in general text or regex search and replace then stay tuned, it's in the works!)

 > Run Comby across all of your repositories that match a specified scope query.
 Currently GitHub and Bitbucket Server are supported Codehosts for this campaign type.
 Other repositories **won't** be matched by the `scopeQuery` parameter.
 Also, a maximum of 200 repositories applies at this time.